SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 ----

+### Scrum Alliance Certification

 On successful completion of the course, you’ll receive

-* Qualification for ScrumMaster Certification (full participation + passing my exam + the ScrumAlliance's exam are required for certification).
+* Qualification for Scrum Master Certification (full participation + passing my exam + the Scrum Alliance's exam are required for certification).
 * Payment of your first two year dues for the Scrum Alliance.

 ----

+### Preparation

 Regardless of whether you have prior exposure to Scrum, the [free online preparation work](http://ScrumTrainingSeries.com) must be completed before the three classroom days.
 Absorbing the vocabulary and basics of Scrum before the classroom activities helps ensure the best team learning experience for all participants.
 Your understanding of the preparation work will be measured during the class, so please contact your instructor for assistance if you have difficulty with the embedded quizzes.